Graduate Diploma in Economics

 Start of programme: September intake only

 This one-year diploma is administered by the Department of Economics and provides students with a solid understanding of the main topics in economics.
-It is a programme largely at an undergraduate level, designed both as an entry qualification for postgraduate study and as a bridge between undergraduate and postgraduate work
+It is a programme largely at an undergraduate level, designed both as an entry qualification for postgraduate study and as a bridge between undergraduate and postgraduate work.

 The programme is suitable as a standalone qualification for those wishing to change their career path or develop within their present profession.
 Alternatively, the Diploma acts as a conversion course for students without previous economics training who wish to take an MSc programme in Economics.

 The programme is offered on a full-time basis, over a period of nine months commencing in early September with a three weeks long pre-sessional.
-Subsequently, students take four courses: Microeconomic Analysis, Macroeconomic Analysis, Quantitative Techniques in Economics, and EITHER Issues in Economic Development OR International Economics OR Banking and Finance.
+Subsequently, students take four courses: Microeconomic Analysis, Macroeconomic Analysis, Quantitative Techniques in Economics OR Econometrics, and EITHER Issues in Economic Development OR International Economics OR Banking and Finance.
 Assessment is in the form of written examinations and course work.
 Completion of the Graduate Diploma at an acceptable level allows students to take one of the MScs in Economics in the following year.

 The Graduate Diploma may also be taken on a part-time basis over two years.
-Students undertaking the programme on that basis must take Microeconomic Analysis and Quantitative Techniques in Economics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.
+Students undertaking the programme on that basis must take Microeconomic Analysis and Quantitative Techniques in Economics OR Econometrics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.
 The pre-sessional in September requires full-time attendance.

 The entry requirements are normally a first or upper second class honours degree (or equivalent).
 Other relevant experience, including good qualifications in a less relevant subject area may be considered.
 Applicants can apply using the postgraduate online application form. online application form.